pnkskff/CodeWars-Solutions/README.md

 III.
 NOTE:

-  1. The Goal of this Repo is to assist Devs in building consistent habits that will guide them into their Coding journey.
+  1. The Goal of this Repo is to assist Devs in developing consistent habits that will guide them into their Coding journey.

       - Understanding how to get to the answer is as important as knowing the answer itself.